THINGS TO DO IN AUTUMN

 - Prune off old succulent flowers.
 Take succulent cuttings if desired.

 - LAWNS: Check for army worm (a type of caterpillar) & weeds.
 Ask your lawn contractor to wash down their mower at their last job to avoid infesting your lawn with weed seeds.
 Or mow it yourself.
 Feed naturally with a mineral rich fertiliser for the cooler weather.
-We use Eco Prime Plus or any good rock dust fertiliser.
-Use a wetting agent before feeding.
+We use Eco Emerald Lawn - it is an excellent product.
+(PS there are no kickbacks here with any of the products mentioned - we just like using them!)
+Use a soil microbe friendly wetting agent (Eco Hydrate, Grosorb, Eco Wet etc) before feeding.

 - Trim wisteria side shoots to 20-30cm from main stem now or after autumn flowering if your vine flowers in autumn, many don’t.
 NB Pruning in winter results in no flowers!